jonathan-hamilton/TicTacToe/README.txt

 Jonathan Hamilton 2019-03-22

 Motivation:
-To complete ZenDesk assignment "Build a playable implementation of Tic Tac Toe".
+To build a playable implementation of Tic Tac Toe.

 Tech/Framework used:
 Java 8, JavaFX, SceneBuilder